ayushkumar731/blog-web/Readme.md

 To write a blog:-
 1. Create a new user by postman and change the role into `ADMIN`
 2. now go to broser and go to `localhost:3000/admin` Authenticate and write blog.
-3. you will get the notofication and blog will be appear on home page.
+3. you will get the notification after click on save button and blog will be appear on home page.